 How to Write Better Surveys

 Last updated on August 11, 2022 at 09:46 pm

-Getting employee feedback is on the rise.
-More comms pros are finding that it’s necessary to get buy-in and boost engagement.
+Gathering employee feedback frequently is increasingly important.
+More comms pros are finding that understanding the employee’s needs/wants is necessary to get buy-in and boost engagement.
 But not all communication professionals know how to write surveys.

 When you share your results, you always want to hone in on what’s relevant to your audience.
 And even more importantly, you should try to tell the story in the data.
 It’s not just about dumping all the results on your senior leaders.
 Why do you think a certain trend emerged?
 What has contributed to your employees feeling a certain way?
 And then, what can you do about it from a communication perspective?

 Even if you can’t share a game plan to address employee feedback right away, tell them that you’re working on it.
 Share what the results were with them and that you’re seriously considering the best approach.
-And when you are able to make changes, remind them it was driven by their feedback and you appreciate their transparency.
+And when you are able to make changes, remind them it was driven by their feedback and that you appreciate their transparency.